schnuffle/Virtlyst-Wiki/Running-with-Docker.md

 The username is "admin".
 The password is generated randomly, and is displayed in the container logs at startup.

 Create a connection of type "Local socket", with any name you like, and you'll be able to see the VMs running on this host.

+## Troubleshooting

+After initial use of virtlyst, you may find the web interface stops working and reports:

+> You have no connection

+This can be fixed by `docker stop virtlyst` followed by `docker start virtlyst`.